Ewen Bain

-Bain's family came from the Isle of Skye, and he was born in Maryhill, Glasgow.
-He was educated at Woodside School, Glasgow, and at the Glasgow School of Art.
-Bain began his career as an art teacher, working at both Allan Glen's and Kingsridge Senior Secondary Schools.
-In 1969, he left teaching to focus full-time on his cartooning.
+Bain's family came from Skye, Highland.
+He was born in Maryhill, educated at Woodside School, Glasgow, and at the Glasgow School of Art.
+Bain was an art teacher, who taught at both Allan Glen's and Kingsridge Senior Secondary Schools.
+In 1969, he gave up teaching to concentrate full-time on his cartoon work.

-In addition to his work for the national press, Bain was a strong supporter of the pro-independence monthly Scots Independent newspaper, contributing a long series of editorial cartoons between 1978 and his death in 1989.
-He also provided illustrations and artwork for Scottish National Party (SNP) campaign materials.
+In addition to his work for the daily press, Ewen Bain was also very supportive of the monthly, pro-independence Scots Independent newspaper and contributed a long series of editorial cartoons to the publication between 1978 and his death in 1989.
+He also helped many Scottish National Party candidates with contributions to their election material.

-Legacy

-Bain’s character *Angus Og* became one of Scotland’s best-known comic creations of the 20th century, and remains a cultural touchstone for depictions of Highland identity in popular media.